Skip to main content

 Questions referenced when PMR is reviewed:

-• Technical reason why is it needed (purpose)?
+• Technical reason why it is needed (purpose)?

 • How does it relate to the original scope of the project?